Suakpuilala

-Suakpuilala, known by the British as Sukpilal, was a Lushai chieftain from the Sailo clan who held considerable influence over the western Lushai Hills.
+Suakpuilala, known by the British as Sukpilal, was a Lushai chieftain from the Sailo clan who held considerable influence over the western Lushai Hills (present day Mizoram) in the Indo-Burma Ranges.
 Suakpuilala conducted a series of raids in British tea plantations and entered a diplomatic relationship with the British soon after.
 He was also a patron of bazaars and riverines established in the Lushai Hills as the first official trade channels.
-A defender of his sovereignty, Suakpuilala's influence in the Lushai Hills was used by the British for mutual benefits.
+A defender of his sovereignty, Suakpuilala's influence in the Lushai Hills was used by the British for mutual benefit.

 Chieftainship

 Suakpuilala began to grow his influence by annexing neighbouring chiefdoms.
 Another chief known as Ngura, who was a sworn enemy of Suakpuilala, died, and his son, Vonpilal, also died, leaving Ngura's widow, Impanee, to become regent to her infant son Lalhai.
 This weakening allowed Suakpuilala to take over their territories and grow his influence.
 Impanee broke her alliance with another chief, Vuta, and gave away land to Suakpuilala's son, Khalkam, who successfully defended it from Vuta.

 In 1877, Khalkom began cultivating lands claimed by Poiboi, the chief of the Eastern Lushai Hills.
 This feud would escalate into an east-west war.
 The eastern chiefs, Liankhama, Lalburha, Chungleng and Bungtey, formed a coalition against the western chiefs of Suakpuilala, Khalkam and Lianphunga.
 Upon the insistence of the chiefs, the British held a joint summit to meet and discuss peace, but the talks failed.
 Suakpuilala lost a village to the Pois in 1878.
 In April 1879, a party under Suakpuilala prepared the villages of Pawibawia, Liankhama and their vassal chief Chungleng.
 They turned back after encountering a village under Poiboi's grandmother between each other who encouraged them to turn back with friendly overtures.